andrewdotn/crk-db/docs/CW.md

     - `sg:` sense in the singular
     - `singular:` sense in the singular
     - `slang:` sense when used as slang
-  - Other notes containing a semicolon are a usage + definition, **ex:** `typically in negative: "s/he has a not good disease, s/he has a bad disease"`
+  - Other notes containing a semicolon are a usage + definition, **ex:** `typically in negative: "s/he has a not good disease, s/he has a bad disease"`.
-  - Some notes apply to just the current definition rather than the entire entry

 ## `\dl` **dialect** [multiple]